 To the best of our knowledge the information contained in this brochure and on our website is correct at the time of publication.
 However, we reserve the right to make changes after publication and will advise you of any changes which we consider significant at the time you book your holiday or when they are finalised.
-Facilities such as a lift, log fire, pool, sauna, steam-room, hot-tub, TV/DVD player, Wi-Fi, or other leisure facilities contracted through us may become unserviceable during the season.
-If these are important to your holiday enjoyment, please make this known to us at the time of booking and confirm to us in writing.
+Facilities such as a lift, log fire, pool, sauna, steam-room, hot-tub, TV/DVD player, Wi-Fi, or other leisure facilities contracted through us as part of your package holiday arrangement may become unserviceable during the season.
+If these are important to your package holiday enjoyment, please make this known to us at the time of booking and confirm to us in writing.
 If we are informed that there have been any changes to such facilities, and you have alerted us, in writing, to the fact that they are important to your booking, we shall do our best to advise you but we shall not be obliged in such circumstances either to provide the facility or to compensate for its absence.
-If such a facility is considered ‘essential’ to your holiday, then it must be made a condition of the contract, by taking the steps outlined in clause 10.
-No refund of holiday costs or compensation will otherwise be paid for the non-availability of any such facilities.
+If such a facility is considered ‘essential’ to your holiday, then it must be made a condition of the package holiday contract, by taking the steps outlined in clause 10.
+No refund of package holiday costs or compensation will otherwise be paid for the non-availability of any such facilities.

 Where accommodation is described as offering “doorstep skiing” this is obviously subject to individual skiers’ ability and snow conditions in resort.
 This is generally defined as being possible to ski to/from a point within 50m of that property.

 Where distance is quoted in time taken to walk, we have used as a guideline that 100m takes an adult one minute to walk in standard footwear under snow and ice-clear conditions.
 Clearly, timings will vary according to footwear, age, personal fitness and surface conditions.